|Jermaine Jones vs Germany at the 2014 WC Finals|

 AM: Felix Magath (Germany)

-He was the son of an American GI and a German woman.
-He played for Hamburger between 1976 and 1986, winning the European Cup in 1983.
-He was a part of the great West German national team of the 1980's, playing in Euro 1980, Spain 1982 and Mexico 1986.
+Felix Magath was the son of an American GI and a German woman.
+He played for Hamburger SV between 1976 and 1986, winning the European Cup in 1983.
+He scored the winning goal in the Final against Juventus.
+He was a part of the great West German national team of the 1980's, winning the Euro 1980.
+He also played in the 1982 and 1986 World Cup Finals.
+He had 43 caps between 1977 and 1986.

-Born in Germany, he graduated from the academy at Bayern Munich, but played mainly with Bayern Munich II.
+Born in Germany, Julian Green graduated from the academy at Bayern Munich, but played mainly with Bayern Munich II.
 He was on loan to SV Hamburger.
 Since 2014, he was capped by the US.
-He scored against Belgium at the WC Finals in 2014, making him the youngest American to score in the WC Finals.
+He scored against Belgium at the World Cup Finals in 2014, making him the youngest American ever to score in the World Cup Finals.

 FW: Jean Willrich (USA)

-Born in Germany, he started his career with PSV in Holland during the 1977-1978 season.
+Born in Germany, he started his career with PSV Eindhoven in Holland during the 1977-1978 season.
 He was a member of the team that won the UEFA Cup.
 He joined San Diego Sockers in 1978.
 He was also on loan with UNAM Pumas.
+While with the Sockers, Willrich gained his U.S. citizenship.
 He represented the USA at the 1984 Olympics.

 FW: Manfred Seissler (USA)